Discover Pennsylvania

 TERROIR

-Pennsylvania is home to five designated American Viticultural Areas (AVAs – wine growing regions) and 300 wineries.
+Pennsylvania is home to five designated American Viticultural Areas (AVAs – wine growing regions) and more than 400 wineries.
+The state has 14,000+ acres of vineyards that produce more than 2 million gallons of wine every year.

 LAKE ERIE AVA